»Waypoint Server Installation

 users who want to run Waypoint in a platform that the

-or to fine-tune the configuration of the server.
+It is possible to fine-tune the configuration of the server when using the

 Note: Only one Waypoint server needs to be installed and run for any group of people using Waypoint together.
 If you are a day-to-day user of Waypoint with a group of people you may not need to install a server.
 In this case, see the documentation on connecting to a server.